Have you bought new EML Tubes?

 If a new electron tube has a build in defect, it will probably occur within the first few hundred hours of use.
-To give an example: micro cracks in the glass, will not give a problem during decades of storage, but will give a vacuum defect after some 500 hours of first use.
+To give an example: micro cracks in the glass, will not give a problem during decades of storage, but may develop a vacuum defect after some 500 hours of first use.
 When a tube will stay good for this time, you can expect such a defect will not develop at all.
-For most other defects the effect is similar.
+For many other defects, the effect is similar.
 The situation with guarantee on vacuum tubes can be disappointing when vendors give only 3 months guarantee.
-We think this is very short.
-When the tube is used for 12 hours per week, that will give you only 144 hours after 3 months, and most defects do not occur within 144 hours.
-Yet if there are any hidden defects, they usually occur after 500 use hours.
-However at 12 hours per week, to reach 500 use hours takes 42 weeks, and the 3 months guarantee would be already over.
-To make sure, any defects are covered by the guarantee, we have a standard guarantee time of 18 months or 2500 hours (whatever comes first) , and it can be extended to 5 years by internet registration.
-Please note this: The major defect mechanism with older tubes, is a vacuum defect known as "gassy" tubes.
-Particularly on this, EML gives 5 years guarantee when you register the tubes.
-(See below text for the guarantee conditions).
-Upon registration, the buyer will receive a personalized response, with the tubes series numbers, buying date, buyer's name and all relevant details.
+This is often to short, to reach 500 hours.
+For instance, when a tube is used for 12 hours per week, it would take 42 weeks to reach 500 hours, and the 3 months guarantee would be already over.
+To make sure, all defects are covered by the guarantee, we have a standard guarantee time of 12 months or 2000 hours (whatever comes first) , and it can be extended to 5 years by internet registration.

 With all tubes, regardless the brand, high plate dissipation, or high current, will result in lower lifetime.
 The safe operation area is below 75...80% of maximum plate dissipation, and "long life" application is around 60% of maximum.
-In some cases, a tube can be used at maximum power, and lifetime is still maximized as well.
+In some special cases, a tube can be used at maximum power, and lifetime is still maximized as well.
 With such tubes it can be seen in the data sheet, when the typical dissipation and maximum dissipation is the same number.
-For instance with a tube like 2A3 this is the case, wheras with 300B this is not so.
+For instance the RCA 2A3 is specified like this, but Western Electric 300B is not.

 Interesting user report about EML45 tubes, still testing nearly the same, after 23.000 hours of documented use, with an hours counter.